USS Williamsburg: World War II

 Her repairs were completed on 10 September, and the gunboat conducted antisubmarine practices in company with a British submarine on 13 and 14 September before getting underway on 15 September for Iceland.
 Proceeding again independently, she battled her way through a gale that sprung both depth charge tracks and tumbled three depth charges into the sea as she rolled and pitched violently in the storm's fury.
 While en route, she received dispatch orders to rendezvous with the merchant vessel Medina and screen her at Höfn, during the cargoman's unloading.
 The gunboat proceeded ahead without sonar (it had developed a casualty en route) and with both depth charge tracks badly sprung.
 Having no radar, she experienced difficulty finding her charge before she finally made contact with Medina at Berusford, on 18 September.
 Both ships started for Reykjanes, soon after that.

 Detached from escorting Medina on 19 September, Williamsburg rendezvoused with Uranus and relieved Leary as escort the same day.
 She convoyed the stores ship to Búðareyri, where Uranus delivered supplies to the Army base there.
 Underway for Seyðisfjörður, on 22 September, Williamsburg spotted an unidentified four-engined bomber overhead at 08:30 but, due to the mist and rain, could not identify the plane.
 Word soon came, however, that the plane was indeed an enemy - possibly a Focke-Wulf Fw 200 Condor used for anti-shipping and reconnaissance missions by the Luftwaffe.
 The plane approached again at 09:45 and once more failed to identify itself.
 Williamsburg crewed her general quarters stations but lost the plane in the swirling mist and fog.
 The enemy aircraft never came within the gunboat's range.

 At Seyðisfjörður, on 24 September, Williamsburg took on board 15 survivors from the merchantmen SS Wilham Hooper and SS Daniel Morgan, both sunk during the ordeal of Convoy PQ 17 at the hands of German planes and submarines.
 While en route to Reykjavík, with these mariners, the gunboat sighted two drifters well inside the fjord at Aðalvík and moved closer for a better look.
 After investigation, Williamsburg continued on her way, having found only two Icelandic fishing trawlers.
-She arrived in Reykjavik on 29 September.
+She arrived in Reykjavík on 29 September.